- View as map

 On the estate itself there are historic buildings, holiday cottages and a campsite, children’s play area and wildlife exhibition.
 Guided tours can be arranged.

-Two new glamping pods have been opened at Crom.
-These are situated beside the visitors’ centre and close to the campsite.
-The pods are £45 per night and can accommodate families of two adults and up to three children with two single beds and plenty of floor space.
+We now have four Glamping Pods which cost £55.
+We also have two dog-friendly Pods.
+The pods can accommodate families of two adults and up to three children with two single beds and plenty of floor space.
 They are equipped with lighting, heat, kettle, microwave, electric points and table and chairs.
-One of the pods is dog friendly.
+We also have two dog-friendly Pods.